EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 * [Matt Mullenweg](http://www.ma.tt/) for everything he does for the WordPress community.
 Without him none of this would be possible.

 == Installation ==
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `wordpress-svg-icons-plugin.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the 'WP SVG Icon' plugin page in the dashboard
 4. Click on which icon you would like to use
 5. A preview of the icon will then appear in the preview box at the top.
 Copy the generated code out of the 'example' box.
-6. You may now paste the copied code anywhere you want the icon to appear. (even in posts or anywhere in your themes)
+6. You may now paste the copied code anywhere you want the icon to appear. (even in posts or anywhere in your templates)

 == Frequently Asked Questions ==

+= When I include the provided code in a post, all that appears is the code.
+No icon appears.
+Why? =

+Make sure that you are entering the provided code in the 'text' section of the post editor.
+If you are putting the code into the 'visual' editor, it will not work.

-= Will these plugins loose quality as they scale up? =
+= Will these icons loose quality as they scale up? =

 No. These icons are not .png or .jpg format.
 They are .svg (scalable vector graphics), which means you can scale them as large as you want with out any loss in quality.

 = Can you change the color of the icons? =

-Yes, by specificying an inline color property to the div.
+Yes, by specifying an in-line color property to the div.

 = Can you add animations to the icons? =